-The Department of Mathematics offers graduate study leading to the Doctor of Philosophy (Ph.D) and Master of Science (M.Sc.) in many area of mathematics.
-The department has strength in algebra, analysis, computational mathematics, differential equations, differential geometry, discrete mathematics and dynamical systems.
+The Department of Mathematics offers graduate study leading to the Doctor of Philosophy (Ph.D), Master of Science in Mathematics (M.Sc.) and Master of Science in Mathematical Sciences (M.Sc.).
+The department has strength in algebra, analysis, computational mathematics, differential equations, differential geometry, discrete mathematics, dynamical systems and control.

-To be admitted to the M.Sc. program in Mathematics, a student should have a Bachelor's degree in mathematics, or a closely related field, with a minimum grade point average (GPA) of 3.00 out of scale 4.00.
-Students with a Bachelor's degree not from Kuwait University may be admitted to the program provided they pass a department entry examination based on undergraduate curriculum.
+To be admitted to either of the M.Sc. programs, a student should have a Bachelor's degree in mathematics, or a closely related field, with a minimum major grade point average (MGPA) of 3.00 out of scale 4.00.

-Differential Equations, Numerical Analysis, Integral Transforms, Fractional Calculus, Algebra (ring theory); Analysis (Functional Analysis, Operator Theory; Approximation Theory and Fourier Analysis), Geometry (General Topology, Differential Geometry, and Algebraic Topology), Combinatorics, and Dynamical Systems.
+Differential Equations, Numerical Analysis, Integral Transforms, Fractional Calculus, Algebra (ring theory); Analysis (Functional Analysis, Operator Theory; Approximation Theory and Fourier Analysis), Geometry (General Topology, Differential Geometry, and Algebraic Topology), Combinatorics, Dynamical Systems and Control.